Content

 2. Click Details.
 The query text should open, and the Edit Query button will appear below:

-Now you can edit the request according to the rules of Standard SQL.
+Now, you can edit the request according to Standard SQL rules.

 If you plan to continue using the request as a presentation, click Save View after you've finished editing.